Testing

 The native product line keeps generator, vault, and release behavior covered in tests while keeping the retired browser app out of the product surface.
 Slint WASM and mobile targets are treated as explicit Rust-native target surfaces with their own threat model and local checks.

-The remaining open disposition surface is tracked separately in AI Review Surface and mapped to Assurance Claims.
+The closed AI review disposition surface is tracked separately in AI Review Surface and mapped to Assurance Claims.
 The repository enforces that inventory with scripts/verify_ai_review_inventory.sh and the claim-led gate in scripts/security_assurance_gate.py.

 Run the full assurance gate with: